researchstudio-sat/webofneeds/documentation/building.md

 Troubleshooting: If you don't have the "Existing Maven Project"-option, make sure you have the addons mentioned in the [eclipse section above](#2-eclipse-java-ee).

-## 6. Deactivate eclipse autobuild
+## 6. Recommended: Deactivate eclipse autobuild

 Window >> Preferences >> General >> Workspace >> Build >> uncheck "Build automatically"

+This increases performance.

 ## 7. Use the provided code style